 under the Network isolation configuration section.

-Network isolation default values
+Network isolation configuration

 Zookeeper values